With what types of problems does the counselor help students? Do I have to have a serious problem to see a counselor?

 What if a parent, another student, or a faculty and staff member is concerned about a student?

 Without a signed consent form, parents, faculty and other students can call and give pertinent information but the counselors cannot acknowledge that the person is a student at the Counseling Center.
 If the student signs a release of confidential information form, only appropriate information will be shared.
-Release of confidential information forms may be signed for the Student Health Center, Office of Student Conflict Resolution Services, Office for Students with Disabilities, specific faculty, parents, counselors at home and hospital staff.
+Release of Confidential Information forms may be signed for the Student Health Center, Office of Student Conduct, Office for Students with Disabilities, specific faculty, parents, counselors at home and hospital staff.